 In the meantime, an adapter (also running in a different AWS Lamda Container), is daily fetching new review data from the ABT, sends the reviews to a sentiment model (emotion_detector.py) that returns the top sentiment scores for each review.

 After that, the data gets transformed into a graph-structure and then added to an on-premise Neo4J Database (dockerized) via the following python script src/KG_Building_Handler.py.
-This script iterates over every row in the ABT, transforms it based on the Ontology below and adds it to Neo4j.
-In case a certain Node already exists (for example, an appartement has already been booked before), the script uses Cypher to determine this and instead of creating a new node of this kind, the already existing ndoe will be used.
+This script iterates over every row in the ABT, transforms it based on the ontology below and adds it to Neo4j.
+In case a certain node already exists (for example, an appartement has already been booked before), the script uses Cypher to determine this and instead of creating a new node of this kind, the already existing node will be used.

 Through the process outlined above, the Knowledge Graph (KG) is updated daily with the latest available data, allowing it to continuously evolve.
 The resulting KG comprises a collection of nodes and edges.
 Each row in the ABT corresponds to one such instance displayed below.